wormhole-foundation/wormhole/SECURITY.md

 The Wormhole project maintains a social media monitoring program to stay abreast of important ecosystem developments.

-These developments include monitoring services like Twitter for key phrases and patterns such that the Wormhole project is informed of a compromise or vulnerability in a dependancy that could negatively affect Wormhole, its users, or the chains that Wormhole is connected to.
+These developments include monitoring services like Twitter for key phrases and patterns such that the Wormhole project is informed of a compromise or vulnerability in a dependency that could negatively affect Wormhole, its users, or the chains that Wormhole is connected to.

 In the case of a large ecosystem development that requires response, the Wormhole project will engage its security incident response program.